 Then I panicked!
 What had I done?

 She tried to relieve my apprehensions.
 She and her late husband

-in the movement for 17 yrs.
-No harm had come to them.
+had been in the movement for 17 yrs.
+She assured me that no harm had come to them.

 She would be my host and assured me that all would be well.

 So when the time came to embark on my misadventure,